fw7th/emotion/README.md

 - Build system: CMake
 - Implementation details:
    * Custom anti-copy queue.
-   * print_type function used to print custom types.
+   * `print_type` function used to print custom types.
-   * Single person smoothing classes: hysterisis stabilizer, switching on constant high confidence.
+   * Single person smoothing classes: hysteresis stabilizer, switching on constant high confidence.
    * Memory management, move semantics, and efficient vector usage.
-   * Multi-threaded architecuture.
+   * Multi-threaded architecture.

 ### Model Details
-Avaiable models:
+Available models:
 - **MobileNetv2 pretrained w/ IMAGENET-V2 weights** finetuned for the classification task (lower accuracy, but much faster processing speeds per frame).

-- **EfficientNet-lite0 pretrained w/ IMAGENET-V2 weights**, finetuned.
+- **EfficientNet-lite0 pretrained w/ IMAGENET-V2 weights**, finetuned. (planned)
 Only change made to model architectures was in conv1 to allow grayscale inputs.\
 Metrics are relayed in benchmarking details.<br>

-The model was fine-tuned on a mix of raf-db and fer2013 in a two phases; \
+The model was fine-tuned on a mix of raf-db and fer2013 in two phases; \
   + Phase 1; FC only with requires_grad = True.
   + Phase 2: Full conv layer backbone unfrozen.